moffa89/Windows-Gaming-Tweaks/Network Performance Tuning/README.md

-# #1 Desuboptimization
+# #1 Backsuboptimization

-First use this [Desuboptimation](https://github.com/MysticFoxDE/WINDOWS-OPTIMIZATIONS/blob/main/W10ANDW11-NETWORK-TCP-DESUBOPTIMIZATION.ps1) and then as follows.
+First download and open the .ps1 file with Powershell/Terminal [Backsuboptimization](https://github.com/MysticFoxDE/WINDOWS-OPTIMIZATIONS/blob/main/W10ANDW11-NETWORK-TCP-BACKSUBOPTIMIZATION.ps1) from MysticFoxDE.

 # #2 Network Performance Tuning

-Second I made a .bat file for this [Network Performance Tuning](https://github.com/moffa89/Windows-Gaming-Tweaks/blob/main/Network%20Performance%20Tuning/Network%20Performance%20Tuning.bat)
+Second download and open the .bat file [Network Performance Tuning](https://github.com/moffa89/Windows-Gaming-Tweaks/blob/main/Network%20Performance%20Tuning/Network%20Performance%20Tuning.bat) or do it manually in regedit:

 The registry entries that may be added/changed by this “General Tuning” procedure are: